 Lawyers for Deportation/Removal in Houston, TX

 If you believe you are being targeted for removal or your loved one is being detained by ICE, it is in your best interest to immediately retain legal counsel.
-The Gonzalez Law Group represents clients in communities throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
+The Gonzalez Law Group, PLLC represents clients in communities throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.

 Our immigration attorneys in Houston can determine effective strategies to help you or your loved one try to avoid removal.
 You can have our lawyers review your case and answer all of your legal questions when you call (832) 530-4070 to receive a free initial consultation.